-Providers are expected to submit a written reason for the denial to .
-Providers may decline out of referrals in a without a meeting.
-However, if a program declines more referrals than this, they will need to meet with to discuss the issue(s) that result in referrals being declined.
+Providers are expected to submit a written reason for the denial to ABCCM.
+Providers may decline 0 out of 0 referrals in a 0 without a meeting.
+However, if a program declines more referrals than this, they will need to meet with veteran lead to discuss the issue(s) that result in referrals being declined.

-For all other grievances, providers must email a detailed grievance to within days of the adverse action/decision.
-The will schedule a hearing within days of receiving the grievance and render a decision within days following the hearing.
+For all other grievances, providers must email a detailed grievance to Jill.carter@abccm.org within 10 days of the adverse action/decision.
+The veteran lead will schedule a hearing within 10 days of receiving the grievance and render a decision within 10 days following the hearing.
 If grievances cannot be resolved at the local level, an appeal will be submitted to the BoS CoC Veteran Subcommittee.